johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 zones would be able to use this DNS UPDATE-based mechanism, but in those cases scanners plus generalized notifications would also work.

-# DNS NOTIFY versus DNS Dynamic Update
+# DNS NOTIFY versus DNS UPDATE

-DNS NOTIFY and DNS Dynamic Update messages share several properties and are used to address similar issues.
+DNS NOTIFY and DNS UPDATE messages share several properties and are used to address similar issues.

+## Similarities between NOTIFY and UPDATE

 Both NOTIFY and UPDATE are "push" rather than "pull" messages and therefore very efficient.

-Both NOTIFY and UPDATE are used by one party (the sender) to inform another party (the recipient) that some piece of DNS information has changed and that as a consequence of this change the recipient of the message may want to also make a change to its DNS data.
+Both NOTIFY and UPDATE are messages, in DNS packet format.
+They are used by one party (the sender) to inform another party (the recipient) that some piece of DNS information has changed and that as a consequence of this change the recipient of the message may want to also make a change to its DNS data.

-## What is a "DNS NOTIFY"?

-A NOTIFY (as per {{!RFC1996}}) is a message, in DNS packet format, that allows one party to notify another that some DNS data elsewhere has changed.
-It is only a hint and the recipient may ignore it.
+A NOTIFY (as per {{!RFC1996}}) is only a hint and the recipient may ignore it.
 But if the recipient does listen to the NOTIFY it should make its own lookups to verify what has changed and whether that should trigger any changes in the DNS data provided by the recipient.

-## What is a "Generalized NOTIFY"?
+## Generalized NOTIFY vs original NOTIFY

 This is a proposed extension to the use of {{!RFC1996}} NOTIFY.
 The extension covers using NOTIFY(CSYNC) to signal the publication of a CSYNC